MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 Developing Android applications for a multi-window environment has an impact on the lifecycle events that you choose to utilize in your application.
 While overriding the `onPause` event may achieve the results you’d like on a phone or tablet, it’s typically the wrong event to use if you’re changing your app’s UX.

 See the [Android documentation](https://developer.android.com/guide/components/activities/activity-lifecycle) for a description of the lifecycle events.
 More often than not, you’ll want to use the `onStop` event and not the `onPause` or `onUserLeaveHint` events.
-In fact, many multi-window Android implementations do not deliver the `onUserLeaveHint` notification, and thus any business critical logic that might be in that event handler will not be called on these platforms, including Windows Subsystem for Android.
+In fact, many multi-window Android implementations do not deliver the `onUserLeaveHint` notification, and thus any business critical logic that might be in that event handler will not be called on these platforms, including Windows Subsystem for Android™️.

 ## VM lifecycle considerations

-Windows Subsystem for Android utilizes a virtual machine (VM) which provides compatibility with the [AOSP framework](https://source.android.com/) and devices like keyboards, mice, touch, pen, etc.
+Windows Subsystem for Android™️ utilizes a virtual machine (VM) which provides compatibility with the [AOSP framework](https://source.android.com/) and devices like keyboards, mice, touch, pen, etc.

-There are three possible states for the VM running apps with Windows Subsystem for Android:
+There are three possible states for the VM running apps with Windows Subsystem for Android™️:

 1. Running
 2. Lightweight Doze: Activated after no app activity for 3 minutes.
 Deactivated by user activity or an app notification.